(b. 1988, London, UK)

 2007 - Foundation in Graphic Design from London College of Communication

-I very much admire the work of Bridget Riley, Robert J. Lang and M.C.
-Escher for their mathematical elegance and purity of form in other mediums.
+I very much admire the work of Bridget Riley, Giovanni Battista Piranesi and M.C.
+Escher for their mathematical elegance in design and the artworks they produce(d).

-The opulence and elegance of the Vienna secessionist movement as typified by people like Gustav Klimt and Egon Schiele made me appreciate the ornamentation of human form; John Coplans and Benoit Courti showed me how photography could show humans in ways I had never considered.
+The opulence and elegance of the Vienna secessionist movement, as typified by people like Gustav Klimt and Egon Schiele.
+Schiele made me appreciate the angles of human form; John Coplans and Benoit Courti showed me how photography could show humans in ways I had never considered.

-Surrealism in Georgio de Chirico, Max Ernst and René Magritte to name but a few showed me how to appreciate the weird and the humour in art as well as just how much personal perception shapes artistic enjoyment.
+Surrealism in Georgio de Chirico, Max Ernst and René Magritte.
+Appreciating the weird, the humour in art as well as just how much personal perception shapes artistic expression.

-Dan Flavin, James Turrell and Fischli & Weiss amazed me with installations based on light alone and how much you could shape a space by changing what you get to see of it.
+Dan Flavin, James Turrell and Fischli & Weiss amazed for their installations based on light alone and how much a space can be shaped by changing what you get to see of it.

 Issey Miyake, Aitor Throup, Gareth Pugh and Lee McQueen opened my eyes to just how experimental and wonderful fashion can be, despite the haze and weirdness that surrounds it all.

-In more traditional photographic fair, I was introduced to the masters of 20th century photography as so many are via Ansel Adams, Henri Cartier-Bresson and Diane Arbus.
+I was introduced to the masters of 20th century photography as so many are via Ansel Adams, Henri Cartier-Bresson and Lee Miller.
 I got excited by less famous people like Frank Habicht and Akihiko Okamura who showed me both about cultural revolution and the strife in conflict.